ferdv/ferdv.github.io/teaching/CS4400f20/a/08/Assignment08.markdown

 6. Global function definitions (with one or more arguments; recursive by default), function calls, global variable definitions

 In this assignment, we will concentrate on refactoring and improving the existing evaluator, factoring some operations on values and implementing a base library (a "prelude").
-We will also introduce lambdas (à la the Intermediate Student Language) and functions as values, desugaring function definitions into
+We will also introduce lambdas (à la the Intermediate Student Language) and functions as values.

 # Assignment Pack